-Why It’s Heart Smart: Studies show a link between abnormal thickness of the carotid lining and coronary artery disease.
-This test can detect even the earliest stages, before blood flow is blocked.
+Why It’s Heart Smart: Studies show a link between the abnormal thickness of the carotid lining and coronary artery disease.
+This test can detect even the earliest stages before blood flow is blocked.
 Because it’s not an x-ray, it’s also helpful for women who are or may be pregnant.

 What the Results Mean: You’ll get two numbers: the thickness of your carotid lining (normal is less than 1.06 mm) and your “arterial age,” an estimate of how that thickness compares to others in your age group.
 If your arteries are more than 8 years “older” than you are, your doctor can tailor a treatment to reduce your risk.

 How It Works: A blood test measures CRP, a protein in your blood that’s a strong indicator of inflammation throughout your body.